 Deciding When an Internship is Required

-Whether you are required to complete a six-month internship before you can be licensed as a Therapeutic Optometrist depends on whether you hold a current optometry license in another jurisdiction, how long you have practiced in that jurisdiction and whether that jurisdiction has licensure standards that are at least equal to Delaware’s standards.
+To be licensed as a Therapeutic Optometrist license, you must qualify either by internship or by reciprocity.
+Whether you are required to complete a six-month internship depends on whether you hold a current optometry license in another jurisdiction, how long you have practiced in that jurisdiction and whether that jurisdiction has licensure standards that are at least equal to Delaware’s standards.

 AND IF you have…